Orthopaedics Online - A Place to Share

 Orthopaedics Online is the BOA’s digital resource for members to share their thoughts on all things T&O, with the aim of creating a space for shared learning with rapid dissemination.
 It is not meant to be a scientific journal but more for sharing experience or resources amongst the wider community.
 Have your say and reach a wide audience, share your experience, ask for opinions.

-Thinking of Contributing? - Here are some tips on the Orthopaedics Online House Style
+Thinking of contributing? - Here are some tips on the Orthopaedics Online house style

 A writing style is the manner of expressing thought in language characteristic of an individual, period or school.
 Spelling, grammar, and punctuation are all essential building blocks, but style reflects the choice of words and narrative structure to convey meaning effectively.